Svenden123/pyautogui_lib/README.md

-# pyautogui_lib library pyauthogui o python, mouse crawls on the screen
+# pyautogui_lib library pyauthogui on python, mouse crawls on the screen